Austin DSA Bylaws

 Mindfulness of Jargon.
 Everyone should feel comfortable expressing themselves- try to avoid use of jargon or in-group speak.

-ADDENDUM 2 DEMOCRATIC SOCIALISTS OF AMERICA: HARASSMENT POLICY
+ADDENDUM 2 DEMOCRATIC SOCIALISTS OF AMERICA: UNIFIED GRIEVANCE POLICY

 1. Prohibited behavior.
 Members shall not engage in harassment on the basis of sex, gender, gender identity or expression, sexual orientation, physical appearance, disability, race, color, religion, national origin, class, age, or profession.
-Harassing or abusive behavior, such as unwelcome attention, inappropriate or offensive remarks, slurs, or jokes, physical or verbal intimidation, stalking, inappropriate physical contact or proximity, and other verbal and physical conduct constitute harassment when:
+Conduct, such as unwelcome attention, inappropriate or offensive remarks, slurs, or jokes, physical or verbal intimidation, stalking, inappropriate physical contact or proximity, and other verbal and physical conduct constitutes harassment only when one or more of the following occurs:

 1. Submission to such conduct is made either explicitly or implicitly a term or condition of a member’s continued affiliation with DSA;